If you’re at the St Louis Lambert International Airport in Missouri and are looking for something vegan to eat? You are in the right place!

 More Links and Info

-• If you’d like to see all the dining options at the St Louis Airport, then go check out their official Dining PageOpens in a new tab..
+- If you’d like to see all the dining options at the St Louis Airport, then go check out their official Dining Page

-• Have another flight today?
-VeggL has dozens of Airport Vegan Guides including other popular airports like LaGuardia Airport in New York and the Denver Airport.
+- Have another flight today?
+VeggL has dozens of Airport Vegan Guides, in the United States, including other popular airports like LaGuardia Airport

-• Disclaimer: We do everything possible at VeggL to make sure all our Vegan Guides are as up to date as possible, but sometimes menus and menu items can change.
+- Disclaimer: We do everything possible at VeggL to make sure all our Vegan Guides are as up to date as possible, but sometimes menus and menu items can change.
 VeggL is not responsible for incorrect or outdated information.
 Always check with your location and server to confirm items are vegan when ordering.
-If you notice something that needs to be corrected – please let us know!
+If you notice something that needs to be corrected – please let us know